 How much longer do days get after the winter solstice?

-The days gradually start to get longer after winter solstice, all the way to summer solstice, or when the longest day of the year occurs.
+The days gradually start to get longer after winter solstice, all the way to summer solstice, or when the longest day of the year occurs after winter months.

 What religion celebrates winter solstice?